 3. Citrus Fruits

 If you had broccoli for dinner the previous day, then you should not be surprised when your baby has gassy problems the next day.
-Other gassy foods like onions, cabbage, cauliflower, and cucumber that are best avoided while breastfeeding.
+Other gassy foods, such as onions, cabbage, cauliflower, and cucumber, are best avoided while breastfeeding.

-Through breast milk, alcohol passes from the mom to baby and affects his neurological development.
-You could still have an occasional glass of beer or wine after nine full months of not having a drink.
-Studies have found that a few units once or twice a week will not harm your baby.
+Through breast milk, alcohol passes from the mom to the baby and affects his neurological development.
+You should strictly avoid alcohol at least for two years.
+According to The American Academy of Pediatrics, ‘consumption of alcohol should be limited to an occasional intake of not more than 0.5 g alcohol per kg body weight of the nursing mother.
+The mother can then breastfeed her baby after two hours or longer of the alcohol consumption to minimise its concentration in the ingested milk.
 When the levels are higher than that, there might be a decrease in the milk-letdown reflex and the release of milk.
 If you plan to have a drink, then you should wait for two hours and then breastfeed your baby.

 If you consume fish or any other foods having high mercury content, then this will appear in the breast milk.
 When breast milk has high levels of mercury, it might affect the neurological development of your baby.
 You should eat fish, even canned tuna in control, and not exceed consumption more than twice a week.
 It is best to avoid fish that has high mercury completely.